yamesjamess/feb-24-hackathon-love-riot/README.md

 - [ChatGPT](https://chat.openai.com/) - used to help research javascript logic and for general coding queries
 - [Canva](http://canva.com) - used for creating graphics, banners etc
 - [Amazon Web Services](https://aws.amazon.com/) - for cloud hosting the email template images
+- [EmailJS](https://www.emailjs.com) - email sending framework used to email results from the page

 - [beautifytools](https://beautifytools.com/) - used for beautifying code
 - [JSHint](https://jshint.com/) - used to validate JS code